 Students are considered full-time employees during their co-op and must follow the scheduling requirements of the site.
 That includes weekends, nights and holidays.
 Students do not get a vacation during a co-op period and are not eligible for university time off such as Spring break and Christmas break.
 Dates are posted on the website above and students know well ahead of time what they are.
 If a student needs time for anything, they must go through the supervisor as all other employees.
 If there are any issues, please contact the co-op faculty to intervene with the student.

-Many employers, especially the local sites, ask that students work part-time after their co-op to provide night and weekend coverage and maintain their skills.
-We tell students that working about 8-16 hours a week is manageable, but beyond 16 hours is not recommended when they are in classes full-time.
-If a student has a co-op position and wants to work part-time in addition, as long as the employer is not a direct competitor and both employers are aware of the situation, it is allowed.
+Many employers, especially local sites, request that students work part-time after their co-op to provide night and weekend coverage and maintain their skills.
+Students are advised that working 8-16 hours a week is manageable, but beyond 16 hours is not recommended when they are in classes full-time.
+If a student has a co-op position and additionally wants to work part-time, it is permitted so long as the employer is not a direct competitor of the co-op and both employers are aware of the situation.
 The full-time co-op position takes priority over the part-time position in scheduling.
 The student must be eligible to work in the U.S. outside of their co-op/IPPE blocks.
 Students with an F1 or J1 visa are not eligible to work outside of their co-op/IPPE blocks.

 Students on co-op are considered full-time students and are eligible for counseling services, library access and other benefits of a student.
 If there are any issues that occur during a co-op experience, contact the co-op faculty and they will work with the appropriate University resource to address a particular concern.